khoirulmuzakka/Dijet-FASTNLO/v2.0/mcfm5.1-tools/00ReadMe-MCFM.txt

 tota    11929392.742 +/- 11406.520 fb       = 11.9nb
 --> Sum of Virt & Real gives total
  -> virtual includes LO
- -> how can we disentangle contributions with different orders in alphas?
+    (right: checked that a "tota" job does not call the LO code) -> how can we disentangle contributions with different orders in alphas?
+    (one way around: compute virt, subtract LO, divide by alphas) ... cross check: compare scale dependence